whipowill/wow-acore-mod-nerf-herder/RAIDS.md

 **This is a work in progress and reflects the content I've been working thru on my own server.**

-- Vanilla - 99% complete
+- Vanilla - 100% complete
-- TBC - 80% complete (only Illidan, Zul'Aman, and Sunwell Plateau left)
+- TBC - 90% complete (only Zul'Aman left untuned)
 - WOTLK - 0% complete

 ## Vanilla